 3-Year Average Pass Rate (2020-22)

 The CSPE was not given in 2021-23 due to the COVID-19 pandemic.

 Graduation Rate: The total number of students who graduated from a school or college of podiatric medicine within 4 years, divided by the number of new (not repeat) students attending at the 2 week point at the beginning of the first year/first semester.

 Residency Placement Rate: The total number of students in a graduating class placed in a residency program divided by the total number of graduates.

 American Board of Foot and Ankle Surgery’s Didactic and Computer-Based Patient Simulation Intraining Residency Exams (2015-21)

 ABFAS CBPS Intraining Exam

 There has been an increased emphasis on research in CPMS.
-Two quality measures used to follow the progress of the CPMS research enterprise are peer review publications and students participating in the DMU Mentored Research Program.
+Two quality measures used to follow the progress of the CPMS research enterprise are peer review publications and students participating in the Des Moines University Mentored Research Program.